ndd21/PHYS281/docs/exercises.md

 ### Exercise {{ counter() }}

 !!! question "Part 1"
-    Create a 2D 3x3 matrix of numbers (using lists).
+    Create a 2D $3 \times 3$ matrix of numbers (using lists).
 Loop over the rows in the matrix and print out the sum of each row.

 ??? info "Solution"